-Companies outside of the pet industry are recognizing the importance of giving to homeless pets and also helping their own business, says a recent article.
+Companies outside of the pet industry are helping pets and their business

 For example, Cedar Park Overhead Doors regularly sponsors special events for local animal shelters near the Cedar Park, Texas, USA, community, most recently sponsoring an annual bowl-a-thon for Texas Humane Heroes.